ozontech/testo/docs/tutorial.md

 }
 ```

-Don't add this one to your file (it would change the outputs below) -
+Don't add this one to your file, or it would change the outputs
-a fuller version ships as the
+below.
+A more complete version is available as the
 [parallel plugin](https://github.com/ozontech/testo-toppings/tree/main/parallel)
 in testo-toppings.